stacks-network/docs/_develop/collections.md

     userSession.redirectToSignIn()
     ```

-    {% include note.html content="This example enables the custom Gaia hub selection prompt to point at the pre-release hub that has collections features enabled." %}

 ## Collection storage operations

 Collection storage was designed around an ORM-like interface.
 This approach ensures that you’ll be working with typed objects instead of the `getFile`, `putFile` functions provided by blockstack.js.